-a.
-Full-Time Unit Members

-- (1) The District will supplement basic salary compensation for all full-time unit members by subsidizing fringe benefits from District funds in an amount sufficient to cover the premiums for full employee and family coverage for Medical, Dental, and Group Vision Care insurance as provided below.
-See Appendix C. - (2) The District and the Association agree to provide at least one medical plan that meets the requirements for minimum essential coverage and meets the ACA affordability requirement for all District employees, meaning the employee's contribution would not exceed 9.5% of household income. - (3) The Faculty Bargaining Unit shall be covered (PPO550 and PPO750 or current plans) through REEP.
-Any percentage of annual equity distribution and the difference between the actual cost of Option I and the current benefits shall be placed into a separate self insurance account to fund future health insurance additions or increases - The District shall provide the Faculty Association a quarterly report on the account activity and balance (311Q Report).
-The existing self insurance moneys are to be transferred into a new account, titled the Health Benefits Fund, and made subject to the joint control of Management, CTA, and CSEA representatives in the new Health Benefits Fund Committee. - (4) The District shall allow all unit members, retirees, and domestic partners access to the, "District pool," for purposes of purchasing medical, dental, vision or life insurance. - For the purposes of paragraph 4, "retired unit members," means a person has at least (5) years full-time service with the District continually prior to retiring from the District, is qualified for STRS retirement, and has retired from employment with the District. - (5) Plans: Effective July 1, 2016, the specific plans are listed in the Benefit Bridge. - b.
-The Following Fringe Benefits (health, dental vision and life insurance) provisions shall apply: - Commencing on the first day of the 2015-2016 plan year, the District shall provide a maximum annual contribution of \$19,979.52 per all full-time unit members obtaining medical, dental, vision and life via the District pool for health and welfare benefits.
+- a.
+Full-Time Unit Members - (1) The District will supplement basic salary compensation for all full-time unit members by subsidizing fringe benefits from District funds in an amount sufficient to cover the premiums for full employee and family coverage for Medical, Dental, and Group Vision Care insurance as provided below.
+See Summary of Plan Benefits, Appendix F. - (2) The District and the Association agree to provide at least one medical plan that meets the requirements for minimum essential coverage and meets the ACA affordability requirement for all District employees, meaning the employee's contribution would not exceed the maximum percentage of household income as adjusted for inflation and determined annually by the federal government. - (3) The Faculty Bargaining Unit shall be covered (PPO550 and PPO750 or current plans) through REEP.
+Any percentage of annual equity distribution and the difference between the actual cost of Option I and the current benefits shall be placed into a separate self insurance account to fund future health insurance additions or increases

+The District shall provide the Faculty Association a quarterly report on the account activity and balance (311Q Report).
+The existing self insurance moneys are to be transferred into a new account, titled the Health Benefits Fund, and made subject to the joint control of Management, CTA, and CSEA representatives in the new Health Benefits Fund Committee.

+(4) The District shall allow all unit members, retirees, and domestic partners access to the, "District pool," for purposes of purchasing medical, dental, vision or life insurance.

+For the purposes of paragraph 4, "retired unit members," means a person has at least (5) years full-time service with the District continually prior to retiring from the District, is qualified for STRS retirement, and has retired from employment with the District.

+- (5) Plans: Effective July 1, 2016, the specific plans are: (List of plan names) - b.
+The Following Fringe Benefits (health, dental vision and life insurance) provisions shall apply:

+The District maximum annual contribution for medical, dental, vision and life insurance via the District pool for health and welfare benefits shall be \$22,000.00, plus 50% of the actual cost above that amount, per full-time unit member.

 The cap shall be applied to the premium cost of any one of the following: a) the supercomposite premium rate for a unit member choosing the Kaiser HMO medical insurance specified by Article II of the current Contract, and one each of the dental, vision, and life plans offered via the Riverside Employer-Employee Partnership for Benefits (REEP); or, b) the supercomposite premium rate for a unit member choosing the Blue Cross PPO/HDHP/HSA medical insurance specified by Article II, and one each of the dental, vision and life plans offered via REEP; or, c) the supercomposite rate for a unit member choosing the regular Blue Cross PPO specified by Article II, and one each of the dental, vision and life plans offered through REEP.

-In the event that the cap amount does not fully cover the cost of a unit member's chosen medical HMO, or HDHP/HSA medical PPO plus the \$1,500/\$3,000 deductible, or regular Blue Cross PPO, as well as the chosen dental, vision and life plans, the excess of premium plus deductible (if applicable) over cap/cost shall be paid by the unit member in a method of the faculty member's choosing through payroll deduction in the course of the yearly pay schedule.
+In the event that the cap amount does not fully cover the cost of a unit member's chosen medical, dental, vision and life plans, the excess of premium plus deductible (if applicable) over cap/cost shall be paid by the unit member in a method of the faculty member's choosing through payroll deduction in the course of the yearly pay schedule.
 This maximum annual contribution shall remain in effect for every plan year thereafter until otherwise negotiated by the Parties.